SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 ## Description

-This command allows you to get insights about the resource utilization in your Cloud Foundry runtime, like memory consumption and service usage in your Cloud Foundry space and its parrent Cloud Foundry organization.
+This command allows you to get insights about the resource utilization in your Cloud Foundry runtime, like memory consumption and service usage in your Cloud Foundry space and its parent Cloud Foundry organization.
 Forward the insights towards your [SAP Alert Notification service](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/what-is-sap-alert-notification-service-for-sap-btp) account where you can subscribe for events regarding your resource consumption.
 By using an appropriate configuration you could get informed about detailed resource usage, and you can also be notified when your resource usage is close the quota defined for your space and organization as well.
-The event which will be triggered towards your SAP Alert Notification instance is described in the following [documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/resource-quota-utilization-events?locale=en-US#technical-details)
+The event which will be triggered towards your SAP Alert Notification instance is described in the following [documentation](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/resource-quota-utilization-events?locale=en-US#technical-details).
+On top of that you can get notified about your Cloud Foundry resource consumption on regular intervals (e.g., every hour or day) by using [Scheduled Executions](https://help.sap.com/docs/automation-pilot/automation-pilot/scheduled-execution?locale=en-US).

 ## Requirements